ljufa/rsplayer/docs/README.md

 * [ ] own media management with advanced search
 * [ ] use more information about the song based on last.fm response, update id tags on local files?
 * [ ] lyrics
-* [ ] analyze audio files for song matching and similarity (bliss-rs), create playlists from song
+* [ ] analyze audio files for song matching and similarity (bliss-rs), create playlists from a song
 * [ ] streaming to local device (i.e. phone) for i.e. preview
 * [ ] convert PCM to DSD on the fly
 <!-- * [ ] UPNP -->